 Inmates recaptured after escape in which two prison guards were killed

-A photo provided by the Tennessee Bureau of Investigation shows the arrest of the two Georgia fugitives Donnie Rowe and Ricky Dubose Two escaped inmates sought in the killings of two guards on a US prison bus were captured after they were held at gunpoint by a rural homeowner whose vehicle they were trying to steal, authorities said.
-Two escaped inmates sought in the killings of two guards on a US prison bus were captured after they were held at gunpoint by a rural homeowner whose vehicle they were trying to steal, authorities said.
+Two escaped inmates sought in the killings of two guards on a US prison bus were captured after they were held at gunpoint by a rural homeowner whose vehicle they were trying to steal, authorities said. http://www.belfasttelegraph.co.uk/news/world-news/inmates-recaptured-after-escape-in-which-two-prison-guards-were-killed-35832202.html http://www.belfasttelegraph.co.uk/news/world-news/article35832201.ece/8555c/AUTOCROP/h342/PANews%20BT_P-8b0bcd32-a74b-4951-b563-f80c620638f6_I1.jpg Two escaped inmates sought in the killings of two guards on a US prison bus were captured after they were held at gunpoint by a rural homeowner whose vehicle they were trying to steal, authorities said.

 Add your comments below